HakoTrack/hako-web/README.md

 <img src="https://img.shields.io/badge/vercel-%23000000.svg?style=for-the-badge&logo=vercel&logoColor=white" alt="Vercel"> <img src="https://img.shields.io/badge/Supabase-3ECF8E?style=for-the-badge&logo=supabase&logoColor=white" alt="Supabase">
 </p>

-Hako (箱) is a passion project built to be a simple, no-nonsense home for tracking your anime, manga, light novels, and (in the future) visual novels.
+Hako (箱, meaning "box") is a passion project built to be a simple, no-nonsense home for tracking your anime, manga, light novels, and (in the future) visual novels.
 It is an independent project not backed or affiliated with any streaming service.
 It has no corporate affiliation, and is thus not influenced by any commercial entities.

 We are currently in a closed alpha development phase, and are not accepting new users at this time.
 Mailing list coming soon for anyone that stumbles upon this place and wishes to be notified of when beta access will begin.